Thomeuxe/mmi-cyberhotel/README.md

 # mmi-cyberhotel

-## Projet de Manara Buisson, Rémi Bonnet & Thomas Lecoeur
+## Projet de Manara Buisson, Rémi Bonnet, Sylvain Guillot & Thomas Lecoeur

 This is a teaching project for the Modeling and Advanced databases course, in the MMI option at IUT1 Grenoble, France.